 For those of you who don’t know Spikeball, they describe themselves as if volleyball and foursquare had a baby.
 It’s an incredibly fun game.
-They started just two months ago and already have 30,000 followers, over 1 million likes, and over 10 million views.
-(Full disclosure – Spikeball is a Wallaroo Media client.)
+They have over 700,000 followers, over 13 million likes, and over 100 million views.
 How have they grown so quickly?
 Capitalizing on trends, creating platform-specific content, and knowing their audience and how that overlaps with TikTok’s core demographic.
 Check out their TikTok profile here and some videos below.

 Chipotle is also quite new to TikTok, but has been doing very well so far.
 They also have one of the best TikTok bios we’ve seen – “Less Tok, More Guac”.
-They’re consistent, which is also very important on the platofrm.
+They’re consistent, which is also very important on the platform.
+Over Halloween they did a #boorito campaign that got over 4 billion views on the platform.
 Below is an example of two of their videos.
 The first one is pretty creative and acts as if the chips are singing along with Adele.
 And here is their profile.